Click to jump down to important advising information and reference lists for each major:

 What is the concentration requirement?

-The concentration requirement for the PBH degree requires at least 9 hours of coursework from approved concentration lists.
+For students on the 20-22 catalog or earlier, the concentration requirement for the PBH degree requires at least 9 hours of coursework from approved concentration lists.
 The concentration hours can be completed by taking courses from a single approved concentration list, or through taking approved upper-division PBH courses.
 Students can choose to take all 9 hours from one approved list, some from an approved list and some from upper-division PBH courses, or all 9 hours from the upper-division PBH courses.
 Please see the website linked above for details and the concentration options.
 The concentration does not need to be “declared” and the concentration you choose will not be noted on your transcript.

 I want to take XYZ course for my concentration, but it is reserved/closed/has pre-requisites.
 How do I take this class?

-The approved concentration course lists do not guarantee availability of courses.
+Only for students on the 20-22 catalog or earlier: The approved concentration course lists do not guarantee availability of courses.
 If you have questions about registering for a course that is outside of the SoHE, please reach out to the department offering the class for more information about registration.
 SoHE Advising Center will not be able to help students register for courses outside of SoHE.

 Can I take two PBH 337 courses?